nomeata/isa-where-to-move/README.md

  * Using `where_to_move OtherTheory.bar` will print `Theorem OtherTheory.bar
    could be moved to theory "OtherTheory"`, which is not wrong, but slighly unhelpful.
+ * The interaction with locales is unexplored.
+ * Typing commands is an out-dated interface.
+Ideally, after activating this tool, every proven lemma would be checked in the background and some wiggly lines would indicate that this lemma could live somewhere else, similar to how `solve_direct` and `nitpick` are run automatically.
  * The ML code could use some code review from someone more experienced with SML and Isabelle/ML.